 What is cyberbullying?

 Cyberbullying is the use of texting, computer messaging, or any form of electronic communication to harass or bully someone.

 Under the law, the school district must address:

 - Any bullying that takes place on school grounds or at any school-sponsored event (sporting event, field trip, etc.)

 - Any bullying or cyberbullying—regardless of where it occurs—if there is reason to believe it will disrupt the school environment or might reach school property.

 Example: A student discovers her boyfriend has been secretly dating another student.
 In anger she confronts the girl in the parking lot of a local restaurant and threatens to “get her.”
 That night, the student sends several Facebook messages with a similar warning.

 Although these events took place off school grounds, the school must investigate and take appropriate action because there is a good chance this conflict will spill over into school.

 How do I report an incident?

 All incidents of bullying or harassment should be reported to the Dignity for All Students Act coordinator in the building your child attends.
-You may begin by completing a DASA Reporting Form (PDF).
+You may begin by completing a confidential DASA Reporting Form (PDF) or complete the online form.
 Each incident will be appropriately investigated.
 The coordinator for each building is listed below.